I believe in the future of agriculture, with a faith born not of words but of deeds--achievements won by the present and past

 FFA History

-Founded in 1928, the Future Farmers of America brought together students, teachers and agribusiness to solidify support for agricultural education.
+agricultural education.
 In Kansas City's Baltimore Hotel, 33 young farmboys charted a course for the future.
-They could not have foreseen how the organization would grow and thrive.
+They could not

-Since 1928, millions of agriculture students - no one knows exactly how many - have donned the official FFA jacket and championed the FFA creed.
-FFA has opened its doors and its arms to minorities and women, ensuring that all students could reap the benefits of agricultural education.
+and championed the FFA creed.
+FFA has opened its doors and its arms to minorities and women, ensuring that all students could

-Today, the National FFA Organization remains committed to the individual student, providing a path to achievement in premier leadership, personal growth and career success through agricultural education.
-Now, the organization is expanding the nation's view of "traditional" agriculture and finding new ways to infuse agriculture into the classroom.
+Today, the National FFA Organization remains committed to the individual student, providing a path to achievement in

 Click here to see officer duties.